travel article by Pierre Mainguené, Circa Tours

 in the spring of 2006, all this buzz prompted me to go see for myself.

-visiting great architectural projects from Madrid
+visiting great architectural projects from Madrid to Bilbao to Barcelona and Valencia,

 I also took the opportunity to deepen my appreciation of modern art produced by